Planning & building

 - Planning reform alone won't deliver

-- Homes ready for the extremes to come
+- All homes must be ready for the extremes to come

 - Partnership delivers better outcomes.